Frequently Asked Questions About Orthodontics

 What Are Braces?

 Braces are orthodontic appliances that are applied to teeth by an orthodontist and used to straighten and reposition teeth while also improving a patient’s bite.
-Braces are also used to help to close and fix gaps in teeth placement.
+Orthodontic braces are also used to help to close and fix gaps in teeth placement.

 What Are the Different Types of Braces?